Consumer Price Inflation

 Countries trade vast amounts of goods and services.
 Both the Euro area and Switzerland are open economies and import many products that are priced internationally in US dollar.
 Oil and other commodities are traded in global markets and their prices are set in dollar.

 Thus, a weaker domestic currency implies that imports of such goods become more expensive.
 Economists say that nations can "import inflation" when their currencies depreciate against the US dollar.

 Looking at the data, we see that the Swiss Franc appreciated against the Dollar when the COVID-19 pandemic started.
 Lately, we saw a return to parity but since the SNB's decision to raise interest rates the exchange rate is about 1 USD = 0.92 CHF.

-The Euro also first appreciated but from May 2021 onward we see a trend towards a weaker Euro.
-The exchange rate went from 1 USD = 0.82 EUR to about 1 USD = 1.03 EUR in October 2022, when the Euro was less valuable in terms of US Dollar than at any time since 2002.
-After this 25% depreciation against the US Dollar, the Euro started to appreciate again to about 1 USD = 0.94 EUR at the end of 2022.
+The Euro also first appreciated but from May 2021 onward we saw a strong trend towards a weaker Euro until October 2022.
+The exchange rate went from 1 USD = 0.82 EUR to about 1 USD = 1.03 EUR, when the Euro was less valuable in terms of US Dollar than at any time since 2002.
+After this 25% depreciation against the US Dollar, the Euro started to appreciate again to about 1 USD = 0.94 EUR in early 2023.